markreds81/M24CLK/README.md

 ### Version 1.1 (95.07.28)
 Corrects a date entry problem for dates after 1995.03.18, caused by the limited hardware of the M24 clock.
 The hardware clock only counts up to 4095 days from the "zero" date, which was previously set at 1984.01.01.
 This release changes the "zero" date to 1992.01.01.
 M24CLK will therefore fail again after 2003.03.18.

 ### Version 1.2 (22.05.03)
-Updated to be compatible until 2028.
+This release changes the "zero" date to 2016.01.01.
+M24CLK will therefore fail again after 2027.19.03.
 Compiled with MS Macro Assembler 5.0 on my Olivetti M240 running MS-DOS 5.0.

 ## Copyright
 (C) 1986,1993,1995 by H.M. the Queen, in Right of Canada